GENI-NSF/geni-tools/README-omni.txt

 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Options:
- - -n Use native format RSpec.
-Requires -a.
-    Native RSpecs are default, and omnispecs are deprecated.
- - --omnispec Use Omnispec formats.
-Deprecated.
- - -a Contact only the aggregate at the given URL, or with the given nickname that translates to a URL in your omni_config
+ - `-a <nickname or URL>` Contact only the aggregate at the given URL, or with the given nickname that translates to a URL in your omni_config
- - --slicecredfile Read slice credential from given file, if it exists
+ - `--slicecredfile <path>` Read slice credential from given file, if it exists
- - -o Save result (manifest rspec) in per-Aggregate files
+ - `-o` Save result (manifest rspec) in per-Aggregate files
- - -p Prefix for resulting manifest RSpec files. (used with -o)
+ - `-p <name>` Prefix for resulting manifest RSpec files. (used with -o)
+ - `--outputfile <name>` If supplied, use this output file name: substitute the AM for any %a, and %s for any slicename
  - If not saving results to a file, they are logged.
  - If --tostdout option, then instead of logging, print to STDOUT.
- - --api-version specifies the version of the AM API to speak.
+ - `--api-version #` specifies the version of the AM API to speak.
-    AM API version 1 is the default.
+    AM API version 2 is the default.
+ - `--devmode`: Continue on error if possible
+ - `-l <path>` to specify a logging config file
+ - `--logoutput <filename>` to specify a logging output filename

 Slice credential is usually retrieved from the Slice Authority.
 But with the --slicecredfile option it is read from that file, if it exists.